Understanding central banking

 What is a central bank?

 Most people think central banks are a cog in the wheel of the economy.
-They can’t imagine life without Mark Carney running the Bank of England’s monetary policy, the prospect of emergency lending to banks, and daily news analysis of whether Federal Reserve chair Janet Yellen or European Central Bank president Mario Draghi smiled or frowned as they left some meeting.
+They can’t imagine life without Mark Carney running the Bank of England’s monetary policy, the prospect of emergency lending to banks, and daily news analysis of whether Federal Reserve chair Jerome Powell or European Central Bank president Mario Draghi smiled or frowned as they left some meeting.

 But central banking and modern monetary policy are barely a fad in the long history of money and debt.
 The theory of monetary policy is barely being tested in the slow march of economics.
 Central banks were contrived to perform a different purpose to what they do today.
 And most importantly of all, the need for a central bank is driven by a monumental lie.
 More on that below.